-WBO intends to implement robust subgrantee monitoring practices, rooted in the requirements outlined in 2 C.F.R. § 200.332 and aligned with its planned monitoring protocol for Connect Wyoming 2 (CPF).
-The monitoring protocol could include site visits, office visits, and audits, among other routine monitoring practices.
+WBO intends to implement robust subgrantee monitoring practices, rooted in the requirements outlined in 2 C.F.R. § 200.332.
+The monitoring protocol may include the following practices and procedures to review awardee activities and monitor overall progress toward completion of project deliverables.